egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 Separating winter/spring flow events from summer/autumn events appears to be the most important distinction from this point of view and we don’t expect vegetation responses to be equivalent in these periods.

+*Important considerations for flow regimes* When considering flow regimes, we firstly will need to determine a time range that is relevant, e.g. the last 3 years, 5 years,…prior to surveys.
+We will also probably need to categorise or otherwise quantify waterways with particular regimes to indicate the set of regime components that will influence vegetation patterns.
+For example, a ‘full’ regime might have baseflows and/or low-flows as well as at least one spring fresh and summer/autumn fresh.
+A ‘summer’ regime might have all but the spring fresh/high-flow, while a ‘spring’ regime might have all but the summer/autumn fresh.
+There may also be a category for ‘variable’ regime within recent years.
+For categorical regimes, the regime also needs to be consistent accross the relevant set of years.
+Depending on the variability between sites and between years, we might need to consider multiple options for evaluating the regime.
+Each of the sites needs to be assessed to list the regime within recent years to determine the best options - which has not been done yet.

 *Determining the variables to use* Initially, we will use the most simple flow variables that directly relate to management of e-flows.
 The